igrek51/nuclear/README.md

 When you are writing function for your action and you need to access some of the variables (flags, parameters, arguments, etc.), just simply add a parameter to the function with a name same as the variable you need.
-Then, the proper value will be parsed and injected by `cliglue`.
+Then, the proper value will be parsed and injected by `nuclear`.

 ## How does it work?
 1. You define all required CLI rules for your program in a declarative tree.
 2. User provides command-line arguments when running program in a shell.
-3. `cliglue` parses and validates all the parameters, flags, sub-commands, positional arguments, etc, and stores them internally.
+3. `nuclear` parses and validates all the parameters, flags, sub-commands, positional arguments, etc, and stores them internally.
-4. `cliglue` finds the most relevant action (starting from the most specific) and invokes it.
+4. `nuclear` finds the most relevant action (starting from the most specific) and invokes it.
-5. When invoking a function, `cliglue` injects all its needed parameters based on the previously defined & parsed values.
+5. When invoking a function, `nuclear` injects all its needed parameters based on the previously defined & parsed values.

-You only need to bind the keywords to the rules and `cliglue` will handle all the rest for you.
+You only need to bind the keywords to the rules and `nuclear` will handle all the rest for you.

-## `cliglue` vs `argparse`
+## `nuclear` vs `argparse`
-Why use `cliglue`, since Python has already `argparse`?
-Here are some subjective advantages of `cliglue`:
+Why use `nuclear`, since Python has already `argparse`?
+Here are some subjective advantages of `nuclear`:

 - declarative way of CLI logic in one place,
 - autocompletion out of the box,